calcazar/react-native-push-notification-CE/README.md

 ## Thank you Zo0r for all of your hard work in creating this awesome library

 ## Installation
-`npm install --save react-native-push-notification` or `yarn add react-native-push-notification`
+`npm install --save react-native-push-notification-ce` or `yarn add react-native-push-notification-ce`

 `react-native link`